US-RSE Steering Committee Elections

 • Short statement about why you think the nominated individual will make a good Steering Committee member

-Nominations of others will only be shared with the Election Chair and the nominated individual.
-The Election Chair will contact the nominated individual to let them know they were nominated, and by whom, and to confirm their interest in participating.
+Nominations of others will only be shared with the Election Chairs and the nominated individual.
+The Election Chairs will contact the nominated individual to let them know they were nominated, and by whom, and to confirm their interest in participating.
 The information will not be made public.

 Self-nomination or Accepted Nomination: